10 Things You Need to Know About Nepal

-Are you looking for Travel Information for Nepal as you have planned to visit the nation ?
+Nepal Travel Information for anyone who is planning to visit Nepal.
 Get to know the Things you need to know about Nepal before traveling there by going through our Nepal Travel Information page.
 Nepalese boast a rich culture, unmatched mountaineering and trekking experience, and holiday leisure options in their beautiful landlocked nation in Southeast Asia.

 Travel to Nepal officially became a trend after the famous Hippy Movement in the 60’s.
 Nepali culture, lifestyle, geography along with unforgettable travel & leisure experiences have made Nepal even more trendy.In this regard, getting proper information about Nepal Visa and Travel information can be handy.

 Encompassing the world’s greatest mountain ranges (Mount Everest, including 8 out of 14 world’s tallest mountains above 8000 mtrs) and hilly terrain, Nepal has become synonymous to trekking and mountaineering.
 So, in a nutshell, here are a few things that make Nepal a significant travel destination.
 If you are in a hurry, scroll down the page for quick visa information.

 Read some Nepal facts in this blog.